ZK-Garage/plonk/plonk-book/src/chapter_3.md

 = 0.
 $$

-Ark-plonk still allows the use of fan-in 2 gates only by setting the 4th wire selector $q_d$ to $0$.
+This repository still allows the use of fan-in 2 gates only by setting the 4th wire selector, $q_d$, to $0$.
 The reason why we use this design instead of the original one is to have one more witness available as a way to reduce gate counts.
 This method however has some negative implications on both the proof size and the verifier's time.
 It will increase the permutation polynomial degree (instead of 3 identity permutations it will become 4) and thus an n−degree increase in the quotient polynomial (from $3n$ to $4n$) and an increase in the FFT degrees.
 We can expect the proof size( additional commitment to the wire polynomial and an additional group element).
 The verification time will also increase(21 exponentiations in  $G_1$ instead of $18$ for classic Plonk):